 Bed Bugs Are Resilient And Resourceful Bugs

 You can kill bed bugs by sprinkling powder on infested areas.
-There are several powders that will kill bed bugs on contact, but this treatment has the same issues mentioned above.
-Applying powder to infested areas can drive bed bugs to find safety in your walls, and powders are really only a topical solution.
+Several powders will kill bed bugs on contact, but this treatment has the same issues mentioned above.
+Applying the powder to infested areas can drive bed bugs to find safety in your walls, and powders are only a topical solution.
 There is also the potential for this powder to be left after the treatment is finished.
 Heat is eco-friendly and leaves no residual chemicals.

 Steam kills bed bugs in the same way a heat remediation treatment will, but it is a focused measure.
 While it will get deep into upholstered furniture and mattresses, it does not address the entire structure being treated.
 It also does nothing to stop bed bugs from fleeing into walls to avoid the treatment.
 Once inside the walls, steam will be 100% ineffective as a treatment option.

 We've talked about heat.
 How about cold?
 Can you kill bed bugs by dropping the temperature in a structure?
-Yes, but to kill bed bugs with cold you have to lower a structure to below 32°F for a number of days.
+Yes, but to kill bed bugs with cold you have to lower a structure to below 32°F for several days.
 Heat remediation works must faster.
-A heat treatment can be accomplished in a few hours.
+Heat treatments can be accomplished in a few hours.

 If you have bed bugs in your home or business, heat is the best solution, but even heat has its issues.
 If not administered by a certified professional with temperature-controlled heating units and strategically placed heat sensors, it can be ineffective and dangerous to your home and your belongings.

 At Action Pest Control, we use the most advanced remediation technology available and employ educated professionals who are trained in the most up-to-date bed bug eradication protocols.
 Your home and your belongings will always be safe with Action Pest Control—and those bed bugs will all be gone.

 Complete the form below to schedule your no obligation inspection.